LamininSolutions/mfsql-connector/source/version-control/index.rst

 #.
 Extent functionality of spMFExportFiles to allow for getting file related metadata without downloading the file.
 #.
 Add additional columns to MFExportFileHistory for file size and file extension
 #.
 Replace spMFGetFilesInternal with spMFGetFilesListInternal.
 Update assemblies with corresponding code
 #.
 Deploy several new tables and procedures to handle sending bulk emails using email templates.
-This include MFEmailLog, MFEmailTemplate, spMFsendHTMLBodyEmail, spMFConvertTabletoHtml and spMFPrepareTemplatedEmail.
+This include MFEmailLog, MFEmailTemplate, spMFsendHTMLBodyEmail, and spMFConvertTabletoHtml .
+#.
+Add 90.107.Custom.DoAccountConfirmationEmail as an example custom procedure for bulk email setup
 #. spMFUpdateMFilesToMFSQL Include override to recheck any class objects not in Audit
 #. spMFRemoveAdditionalProperties replaces the previous procedure to update ad hoc properties
 #.
 By default add class property 100 in the MFClassProperty Table with spMFInsertClassProperty